By Holly Reisem Hanna

 Step 2: Select Which Hosting Plan You Want

-With Bluehost there are 3 hosting options to choose from, Starter for $3.95/month, Plus for $6.95/month, or Business Pro for $14.95/month.
+With Bluehost, there are three hosting options to choose from, Basic for $3.95/month, Plus for $6.95/month, or Prime for $14.95/month.
 If you have the funds, I’d suggest going with the Plus Plan, because you get more unlimited features; and as your website grows you can switch to a more robust plan.

-When you choose a domain name you’ll want to follow 3 simple rules:
+When you choose a domain name you’ll want to follow three simple rules:

 1. Keep it simple.
 Refrain from words that are hard to spell or remember.